 Unlike France where the price to make the registration is based on the number of tax horses and the department in which you live, here is the selling price that counts ...

-So there, offers itself to you two possibilities if the vehicle is more than 10 years old: give the real selling price and pay the high price or grant you in advance with the seller for indicate a lower price and pay less tax, (but it's not good ;)).
-Still remain a bit consistent… If the vehicle is less than 10 years old, the tax will be calculated from the “red book”, a sort of Argus.
+So there, offers itself to you two possibilities if the vehicle is more than 10 years old: give the real selling price and pay the high price or grant you in advance with the seller for indicate a lower price and pay less tax, (but that's not good;)).
+Stay a little coherent ...
+If the vehicle under 10 years the tax will be calculated from the "red book", a kind of Argus.

 But, there is a but… if the vehicle is older than 25 (hello I just bought an old combi ...), an expert appraiser will be required otherwise it is impossible to transfer ownership ... (for having lived it believe us it's not funny, we lost 3 days because of that because the seller was not aware ...).
 Make sure the seller has this paper in his possession!